 - Courses taken as NET selective will not be counted towards the IS Selective;

 - CNIT 581 is allowed to be taken as ISS and if so, it will not be counted as Net Selective.
-Please refer to (Course catalogue) for other options.
+Please refer to (Course catalogue) to check other options.

 - Net Selective Requirement (6 credit hours): CNIT 399, CNIT 420, CNIT 435, CNIT 445, CNIT 446, CNIT 456, CNIT 460, CNIT 461, CNIT 499, CNIT 556, CNIT 581 and IT 345.

 - CNIT 581 is allowed to be taken as Net Selective and if so, it will not be counted as ISS.
-Please refer to section (Course catalogue) for other options.
+Please refer to (Course catalogue) to check other options.

 - Required Selectives (9 credit hours):